Bongo Botrako: Early years (2007–2009)

-Bongo Botrako frontman Uri Giné joined punk rock band Extracto de Lúpulo as its guitarist, backing vocalist and songwriter in 2003.
+Bongo Botrako frontman Uri Giné joined the punk rock band Extracto de Lúpulo as its guitarist, backing vocalist and songwriter in 2003.
 Some of the songs he wrote didn't fit in the genre of the band, so he kept them apart.
 In October 2007, Giné decided to create his own band with all those songs and named it Bongo Botrako.
 He recorded a ten-track demo at his small home studio, programming the drums and performing all the rest of instruments himself.
 After passing the demo around, Giné quickly recruited eight more musicians: Nacho Pascual on guitar, Xavi Vallverdú on keyboard, Marc Vallverdú on bass, Gorka Robert on drums, Pitus Siles on percussion, Xavi Artiol on trumpet, Àlex Huguet on trombone and Mercè Verge on backing vocals.
 They started rehearsing in January 2008 and they performed live for the first time on March 20, 2008 in their hometown, Tarragona.

 There were some line-up changes in 2008 and early 2009: Mercè Verge left the band, Xavi Latorre replaced Pitus Siles on percussion, Xavi Barrero replaced Xavi Artiol on trumpet, Juanhito Saez replaced Àlex Huguet on trombone and Oscar Gómez joined the band as saxophonist.

 In February and March 2009, the band recorded a self-produced seven-track demo, called La maketa, in their rehearsal space.
 A few days before the expected release date for the demo, Uri Giné wrote the song "Todos los días sale el sol" while being in Granada, Spain.
 500 CD copies of the demo were already being produced at that moment, so they had no time to include the new song.
 The demo La maketa was released on May 5, 2009 and the band sold the CD copies in their concerts.
 The song "Todos los días sale el sol" was premiered live in Lleida, Spain on May 7, 2009 and it became an instant success in every concert of their catalan tour, despite not being included in the demo.

 Uri Giné left Extracto de Lúpulo on September 24, 2009 to focus entirely on Bongo Botrako.
 After almost two years running both bands at the same time, Bongo Botrako had become way more successful than Extracto de Lúpulo and many gigs started to coincide, so Giné felt the need to make the move.

 In late 2009, there were some more line-up changes that finally set the current line-up: Juanhito Saez and Xavi Latorre left the band, and David Garcia replaced Marc Vallverdú on bass.